 Making Your Holidays Less Stressful

 Holiday stress can be a dangerous trigger for people in addiction recovery.
 You can take advantage of the skills you learned in treatment to avoid relapsing and preserve your sobriety throughout this season.
 If you find yourself struggling, reach out to us at Hope by the Sea.
-We can help you get back on the road to long-term addiction recovery with our customized programming and sober living.
+We can help you get back on the road to long-term addiction recovery with our customized programming.